Tamas-Gavlider/WanderRoads/README.md

 Bugs were tracked throughout the project as [GitHub issues](https://github.com/users/Tamas-Gavlider/projects/5/views/1).
 The following bugs were identified during the testing:

+- If a user visits a profile and the profile owner hasn't set any travel preferences yet, the "Add Travel Preferences" button will be visible.
+However, if the visitor clicks on it, an error message saying, "You already have preferences," will appear.

+- The issue where the edit post could not be submitted without updating the image has been fixed, but the image was not made a required field.

 #### Known Bugs